 Adjust Joins Adobe Exchange Partner Program to Enhance App Marketing Measurement, Fraud Prevention and Reporting for Digital Advertisers

+New data integration enables Adobe Experience Cloud customers to seamlessly and securely use Adjust's app marketing platform as a single source of truth for performance marketing across channels

 SAN FRANCISCO, Nov.
-24, 2020 /CNW/ -- Global app marketing platform Adjust today announced a premier-level partnership and technology integration with Adobe, as part of the Adobe Exchange program.
-By combining mobile app data with data collected from additional touchpoints, current and prospective mutual clients will be able to build a more complete view of the user journey across all channels — augmenting their customer experience stack analytics.
+25, 2020 /PRNewswire/ -- Global app marketing platform Adjust today announced a premier-level partnership and technology integration with Adobe, as part of the Adobe Exchange program.
+By combining mobile app data with data collected from additional touchpoints, current and prospective mutual clients will be able to build a more complete view of the user journey across all channels -- augmenting their customer experience stack analytics.
 This will empower them to make more informed, targeted marketing decisions to maximize ROI and improve business outcomes.

 Adjust's suite of measurement, fraud prevention and automation products makes marketing simpler, smarter, and more secure for global leading brands, such as SoundCloud, Rakuten and LINE.
 The company's new collaboration with Adobe Experience Cloud, encompassing solutions for marketing, analytics, advertising and e-commerce, will extend these capabilities, offering a direct, seamless and secure data integration between the platforms.